animotionjs/animotion/packages/docs/src/routes/docs/styles/+page.md

 ## Using regular CSS

 You can write regular CSS inside a `<style>` tag in Svelte.
-Styles are scoped to the component, so you don't have to worry about the class name being unique.
+Styles are scoped to the component, so you don't have to worry about the class name being unique:

 ```svelte
 <script>